nkanagno/my-submissions/part0/0.6.New_note_spa_Single_page_app_diagram/New_note__spa_diagram.md

     participant server
     participant user

-    Note over of browser: adding a new note spa does not reloads the page
+    Note over browser: adding a new note spa does not reloads the page

     user->>browser: Enter a new note and click save browser->>browser: Create new note object